MCKLtech/salesloft-php/README.md

 The recommended way to install drift-php is through [Composer](https://getcomposer.org)

-This library is intended to speed up development time but is not a shortcut to reading the Drift API documentation.
+This library is intended to speed up development time but is not a shortcut to reading the SalesLoft API documentation.
 Many endpoints require specific and required fields for successful operation.
 Always read the documentation before using an endpoint.

 ```sh
 composer require mckltech/drift-php